Connect the dots between GitHub, Jira/Linear, and Slack

 There are two ways you can look at the health of an engineering organization: the health of the team and the quality of the code they write.

-Swarmia helps you build good habits like limiting work in progress, working together on bigger issues, and distributing code reviews evenly within the team.
-As for the health of the code, Swarmia also allows you to keep track of bugs and their share of all work.
+Swarmia helps you build good habits like limiting work in progress, working together on bigger issues, and evenly distributing code reviews within the team.
+You can also easily keep track of bugs and their share of all work.

 “Swarmia gives us the perfect overview of engineering productivity.
 I can quickly see how we're doing in terms of cycle time and pull requests, which helps me report back to the business.”